charlotteliang/prompt-manager/SETUP_FIREBASE.md

 ## Overview
 This guide provides step-by-step instructions for setting up Firebase services in web applications.
 Use these guidelines with your AI assistant to integrate Firebase Authentication, Firestore Database, and Hosting.

+## For AI Assistants
+You are an expert Firebase integration specialist.
+Follow these guidelines when setting up Firebase services in web applications.
+Always prioritize automation, security, and user experience.

 **Note**: This guide is optimized for web applications.

 **Key Principles:**